A medical flexible spending arrangement (FSA) is only offered to PEBB benefits-eligible state and higher-education employees.

 after the event that created the special open enrollment.

 You decide how much you want to contribute per pay period when you enroll.
 The minimum annual amount is $240, and the maximum annual amount is $2,500.

 Using your FSA

-When you incur a qualifying expense, you can submit a claim form via toll-free fax, mail, or online to request reimbursement.
+When you incur a qualifying expense, you can submit a claim via our mobile app, online, or send a claim form by toll-free fax, mail, or email to request reimbursement.
 You also can sign up for a debit card tied to your account.

 If you are enrolled on the last day of the plan year (December 31), you have an extended grace period from January 1 through March 15 of the following year when you can incur expenses and use up funds from the previous plan year.
 You must submit your claims no later than March 31 after the end of the plan year.
 If you don't file claims by March 31, your account will be closed and any balance remaining will be forfeited to the Washington State Health Care Authority.
 Once the money is forfeited you will not be able to claim it.